nth-chile/gagesalzano2/src/_projects/Thought-Catalog.md

   />
 </div>

-<p class="bg">Thought Catalog is a digital youth culture magazine that needed help designing new offerings to both feel distinctive, and a recognizable part of the brand.</p>
+<p class="bg"><a href="https://thoughtcatalog.com/">Thought Catalog</a> is a digital youth culture magazine that needed help designing new offerings to both feel distinctive, and a recognizable part of the brand.</p>

 {{slide['end']}}